-One major complication with AirPower is its promise to deliver charging information to the iPhone while sharing the mat with multiple devices.
+One major complication with AirPower was its promise to deliver charging information to the iPhone while sharing the mat with multiple devices.
 Normally all a Qi charger needs to do is charge a battery, and the addition of data handling likely was one aspiration too many.

 As with many Apple products and accessories, third parties were quick to attempt cloning Apple's AirPower charging mat.
-The issue with this is Apple Watch as it requires Apple's proprietary charging puck to charge.
+The biggest friction point is the Apple Watch, which requires Apple's proprietary charging puck to charge.

 Initial attempts forgo the Apple Watch altogether, offering only to charge multiple phones or AirPods cases at once, and others just stuck a puck to the side or in the middle of the mat itself.
-Both approaches falling short of Apple's vision.
+Both approaches fell short of Apple's vision.

 Nomad has been in the business of sleek charging mats for a few years now.
 Its Base Station product initially released as a regular Qi pad with two coils and an Apple Watch puck, which required precise placement but allowed charging for all of an individual's portable Apple products at once.
 Nomad's more recent Base Station Pro allows for placing devices anywhere and will eventually ship with an Apple Watch edition that adds a puck.

-Satechi took an approach that embraces the need for exact placement by utilizing it in the mat design.
-The Satechi Trio charger, revealed at CES 2020.
-Like Mophie's it has a puck that can stand up, similar to Apple's own Apple Watch charging stand, a central divot shaped just like the AirPods Pro, and a ring designed for a phone to be placed on.
+Satechi also took the exact-placement approach with the Satechi Trio charger, revealed at CES 2020.
+Like Mophie's it has a puck that can stand up, similar to Apple's own Apple Watch charging stand.
+It also includes a central divot shaped like the AirPods Pro and a ring designed for a phone to be placed on.

 While all of these devices emulate the concept, they never quite capture the magic promised by Apple and AirPower.
-The software features of AirPower never made their way to iOS and do not work with any other charger.
+AirPower's software features never made their way to iOS and do not work with any other charger.

-Seasoned analyst Ming-Chi Kuo predicted a new wireless charger from Apple set to release in the first half of 2020.
+Seasoned analyst Ming-Chi Kuo had predicted a new wireless charger from Apple set to release in the first half of 2020.
 No details about this mat existed except being referred to as a "smaller wireless charging mat."
 In hindsight, he may have been referring to the MagSafe Duo.